Robertk92/UnityUtils/UnityUtils/Assets/GameFramework/readme.txt

 To use the GameFramework you need to do the following setup:

-1) Create a new class that inherits from GameInstance
+1) Create a new class that inherits from GameBase
 2) Create a prefab with this newly created class as it's (only) component
 3) Assign this prefab in the GameFrameworkSettings scriptable object